aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 ```
 <br>

-Automatically initializing `conda` makes it easier to use.

 3) **After Miniforge has finished installing, make sure to close and re-open the terminal for changes to take effect.**